Requirements for Naturalization in Germany in 2024

 - At least 5 years residence and 1 year with permanent residence permit (ILR)

-- Maximum 270 days absence during the last 3 years
+- No more than 450 days of absence during the last 5 years

 - Good knowledge of English and a naturalization test